-2 Pre-export isolation

-- 2.1 The antelope were held for at least 30 days immediately prior to export to New Zealand in PEI premises. - 2.2 The PEI premises were approved and supervised by an Official Veterinarian and met the specifications and management procedures listed in the New Zealand MAF Standard for PEI premises for antelope from the United States (Appendix 2) - 2.3 During this isolation period: - 2.3.1 The premises were maintained free of evidence of contamination with ticks and weeds. - 2.3.2 Bedding consisted of inert material free of evidence of contamination with ticks.
-Bedding was changed on day 10 of PEQ and the premises cleaned and sprayed with an insecticide/acaricide.
+- 2 Pre-export isolation (PEI) - 2.1 The antelope were held for at least 30 days immediately prior to export to New Zealand in PEI premises. - 2.2 The PEI premises were approved and supervised by an Official Veterinarian and met the specifications and management procedures listed in the New Zealand MAF Standard for PEI premises for antelope from South Africa.
+(Appendix 2) - 2.3 The PEI premises is located in a frost prone zone and the antelope were isolated during the winter (low vector) season. - 2.4 During the pre-export isolation period: - 2.4.1 There was no evidence of lumpy skin disease, or rift valley fever within a 50 kilometre radius of the facility housing the antelope - 2.4.2 The premises were maintained free of evidence of ticks and weeds. - 2.4.3 Bedding consisted of inert material free of evidence of contamination with ticks.
+Bedding was changed on day 10 of PEI and the premises cleaned and sprayed with an insecticide/acaricide.
 (If animals were re-treated with an insecticide/acaricide wash, bedding was also changed at the time of re-inspection for ectoparasites).